Find out what trustees need to do before deciding whether to make a grant to an organisation that isn’t a charity.

 - know what to do if things go wrong

-This guidance gives more detail on this process.
+This guidance gives more detail on how you should do this.

 Understand your charity’s purposes

-Charities that regularly make grants should have appropriate systems and procedures in place to:
+Charities that make grants should have appropriate and proportionate systems and procedures in place to:

 - allow trustees to set priorities for funding (which they can change or depart from at their discretion)